hugoogb/cryptcpp/README.md

 git clone https://github.com/hugoogb/cryptography-cpp.git
 ```

-- 2. Run make in the cloned directory
+- 2. Run make inside the cloned directory

 ```sh
 make
 ```

-If you want to clean the directory (executable and .o): ```make clean```
+If you want to clean the directory (executable and .o files): `make clean`

-- 3. Execute the main binary created
+- 3. Execute the binary created

 ```sh
 ./main